grtlr/fjadra/README.md

 ## Design Goals

 - Produce outputs that are comparable to `d3-force`.
-- Lightweight with only minimal dependencies to allow `wasm-bindgen` and `no_std` support.
+- Lightweight with only minimal dependencies to allow `wasm-bindgen` and future `no_std` support.
 - Idiomatic Rust API that still follows the `d3` conventions where possible.
 - Performance that allows user interactions.